Drona-Fitness/drona-landing/README.md

-# drona-landing
+# drona-sitecontent
-This is the repo for storing Drona Site Content.
+# This is the repo for storing drona web-site content.